textileio/papers/draft.md

 validations, not the writer or some central authority.
-Agent-centric security is possible if the reader can reference local-only, tamper-free code or if the local system state can be used to determine whether a given operation (e.g., delete operation) is permitted.
+Agent-centric security is possible if the reader can reference local-only, tamper-free code or if the local system state can be used to determine whether a given operation (e.g. delete operation) is permitted.
 Many decentralized networks, such as Secure Scuttlebutt [@securescuttlebuttScuttlebuttProtocolGuide] and Holochain [@ericharris-braunHolochainScalableAgentcentric2018], make use of